Can I Be Compensated for Pre-Existing Conditions After a Car Accident?

 Have More Questions About Whether or Not You Can Be Compensated for Your Pre-Existing Condition After a Car Accident?

 The lawyers here at Hasner Law, PC, are experts in all facets of Georgia personal injury law.
-If you would like to have us analyze your accident and provide you with our opinion on the financial restitution you may be eligible to receive, please give us a call as soon as possible.
+If you would like to have us analyze your accident and provide you with our opinion on the financial restitution you may be eligible to receive, please contact us as soon as possible.